-(b) Security Transactions, Revenue Recognition, and Realized/Unrealized Gains or Losses
+(c) Security Transactions, Revenue Recognition, and Realized/Unrealized Gains or Losses

-Security transactions are recorded on a trade -date basis.
+Security transactions are recorded on a trade date basis.
 We record interest income on an accrual basis to the extent that we expect to collect such amounts.
-For loans and debt investments with contractual payment-in-kind, or PIK, interest, which represents interest accrued and added to the loan balance that generally becomes due at maturity, we will generally not accrue PIK interest when the portfolio company valuation indicates that such PIK interest is not collectable.
+For loans and debt investments with contractual payment-in-kind, or PIK interest, which represents interest accrued and added to the loan balance that generally becomes due at maturity, we will generally not accrue PIK interest when the portfolio company valuation indicates that such PIK interest is not collectable.
 We do not accrue as a receivable, interest on loans and debt investments if we have reason to doubt our ability to collect such interest.
 Loan origination fees, original issue discount ("OID"), market discount or premium and deferred financing costs on liabilities, which we do not fair value, are capitalized and then accreted or amortized using the effective interest method as interest income or, in the case of deferred financing costs, as interest expense.
-Dividend income, if any, is recognized on an accrual basis on the ex-dividend date to the extent that we expect to collect such amounts.
+Dividend income, if any, is recognized on an accrual basis on the exdent that we expect to collect such amounts.
 From time to time, the Company receives certain fees from portfolio companies, which are non-recurring in nature.
 Such fees include loan prepayment penalties, structuring fees and amendment fees, and are recorded as other investment income when earned.

 Loans are placed on non-accrual status when principal or interest payments are past due 30 days or more and/or if there is reasonable doubt that principal or interest will be collected.
 Accrued interest receivable is generally reversed when a loan is placed on non-accrual status.
-Interest payments received on non-accrual loans may be recognized as income or applied to principal depending upon the Members' judgment.
-Non-accrual loans are restored to accrual status when past due principal and interest is paid and, in the Members' judgment, are likely to remain current.
+Interest payments received on non-accrual loans may be recognized as income or applied to principal depending upon the Company' judgment.
+Non-accrual loans are restored to accrual status when past due principal and interest is paid and, in the Company' judgment, are likely to remain current.
+As of September 30, 2023, we had two portfolio companies on non-accrual, representing 1.5% and 0.3% of our overall portfolio on a cost and fair value basis.
 As of September 30, 2022, none of our portfolio companies were on non-accrual.
-As of September 30, 2021, we had one portfolio company on non-accrual, representing 0.7% and 0.9% of our overall portfolio on a cost and fair value basis and zero investments on non-accrual, respectively.